awsdocs/amazon-rds-user-guide/doc_source/CHAP_MySQL.md

 If you want to convert existing MyISAM tables to InnoDB tables, you can use the `ALTER TABLE` command \(for example, `alter table TABLE_NAME engine=innodb;`\)\.
 Bear in mind that MyISAM and InnoDB have different strengths and weaknesses, so you should fully evaluate the impact of making this switch on your applications before doing so\.

 MySQL 5\.1 is no longer supported in Amazon RDS\.
 However, you can restore existing MySQL 5\.1 snapshots\.
 When you restore a MySQL 5\.1 snapshot, the instance is automatically upgraded to MySQL 5\.5\.

+## Storage\-full behavior for Amazon RDS for MySQL<a name="MySQL.Concepts.StorageFullBehavior"></a>

+When storage becomes full for a MySQL DB instance, there can be metadata inconsistencies, dictionary mismatches, and orphan tables\.
+To prevent these issues, Amazon RDS automatically stops a DB instance that reaches the `storage-full` state\.

+A MySQL DB instance reaches the `storage-full` state in the following cases:
++ The DB instance has less than 20,000 MiB of storage, and available storage reaches 200 MiB or less\.
++ The DB instance has more than 102,400 MiB of storage, and available storage reaches 1024 MiB or less\.
++ The DB instance has between 20,000 MiB and 102,400 MiB of storage, and has less than 1% of storage available\.

+After Amazon RDS stops a DB instance automatically because it reached the `storage-full` state, you can still modify it\.
+To restart the DB instance, complete at least one of the following:
++ Modify the DB instance to enable storage autoscaling\.

+  For more information about storage autoscaling, see [Managing capacity automatically with Amazon RDS storage autoscaling](USER_PIOPS.StorageTypes.md#USER_PIOPS.Autoscaling)\.
++ Modify the DB instance to increase its storage capacity\.

+  For more information about increasing storage capacity, see [Increasing DB instance storage capacity](USER_PIOPS.StorageTypes.md#USER_PIOPS.ModifyingExisting)\.

+After you make one of these changes, the DB instance is restarted automatically\.
+For information about modifying a DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 ## MySQL security on Amazon RDS<a name="MySQL.Concepts.UsersAndPrivileges"></a>